richardassar/zpipe/README.md

 ## Tests

-Test against node zlib:
+Test against node zlib bindings:

-    $ make test # Run the tests
+    $ make test

-Run the test in the browser by pointing your browser to `test/test.html`.
+Run the test in the browser by pointing your browser to `test/test.html` and `test/test-native.html`.

-## Notes
+## Important note on character encoding

-* zpipe operates on octet strings only, multi-byte characters will have their high byte masked.
+zpipe operates on octet strings only, multi-byte characters will have their high byte masked.
 If you want to handle multi-byte characters then you must convert your strings to UTF-8 prior to calling `deflate()` and convert them back to UTF-16 after `inflate()` - you can use [utf8](https://github.com/ryanmcgrath/node-utf8) or [jshashes](https://github.com/h2non/jsHashes) for this, for example.
-* Only [browsers suporting TypedArrays](http://caniuse.com/typedarrays) will run zpipe.
-A version supporting untyped arrays is coming soon.

 ## TODO